Milan Šufflay: Politics

-The Croatian people have passed through the Roman-Western retort, while the Serbian people passed through the Byzantine-Turkish.
-Therefore the psyche of the two peoples is essentially different, even if the languages are similar.
-Unification of the two peoples would mean neutralization and careful constraining.
-To centralize here would mean to make Croatia a guinea pig for vivisection experiments.
-It is my thesis that the Croatian nation, as a citizen of the great empire of the western civilization, has the right to raise its voice against any oppression.

-Those who know history know that the Yugoslav idea has no dynamics.
-It is nothing compared to the mighty Croatian idea.
-In Croatia, the Yugoslav idea is a shallow wreckage under which the Croatian national volcano boils; only a subtle push is necessary to make it erupt.

-To me personally, as a philosopher and an open-minded Croat, it is the same whether I sit shackled at the court or a penitentiary, or whether I get out into the false freedom hiding the larger dungeon in which – thank God, only temporarily! – the Croatian nation is suffering!

-Šufflay's idea about the delineation on the Drina river would later influence Greater Croatian irredentism.

 In 1928, he was appointed a professor at the University of Budapest, but he could not take the job because he did not hold a passport.

 On the request of the Albanian government and the Academy of Sciences in Vienna, he continued the work of Jireček and Thalloczy, editing the 3rd book of Codex albanicus, an archival collection.
 In 1931, he finally obtained a passport and travelled to Albania to sign a contract to work on Acta Albaniae.

 Murder

-Members of the regime organisation, Young Yugoslavia, under royal protection, ambushed him at his doorstep in Zagreb and broke his skull with a hammer, killing him.
+Members of the regime organisation, Young Yugoslavia, under royal protection, ambushed him at his doorstep in Zagreb and broke his skull with an iron rod, killing him.
 Then, they broke into his apartment and took the manuscript of the third book of Codex albanicus.
 There was never any investigation about the criminals.
 The authorities denied any knowledge of the assailants and banned activities related to Šufflay's funeral.

 Albert Einstein and Heinrich Mann sent a letter to the International League for Human Rights in Paris appealing to the global cultural public to protest against the murder of Milan Šufflay appealing for protection of Croatian people from the oppression of Yugoslavian regime.

 The appeal was addressed to the Paris-based Ligue des droits de l'homme (Human Rights League) and made the front page of the New York Times on 6 May 1931.

 It accused the king of complicity in the crime.

 In June 1940, in the Banovina of Croatia, a trial was organized for Šufflay's murder.

 The murderers were the police agents Belošević and Zwerger, who fled to Belgrade.
 All later attempts of the Banovina of Croatia to have them extradited were fruitless.